The art of partnerships

 In September 2012, two of Canberra’s prominent law firms, Bradley Allen Lawyers and Williams Love & Nicol, merged to form a practice focused on commercial law.
 Bradley Allen Love Lawyers now has a comprehensive suite of specialist lawyers in the fields of employment and industrial law, business law, commercial property, planning law, local government, environmental law, administrative law, estate planning and litigation.
 The firm takes pride in its talented and innovative lawyers who are capable working as an extension of their clients’ businesses, to go beyond the traditional legal role of reactive adviser.
 The firm currently operates in two separate locations whilst it searches for new premises to accommodate not only their expanded workforce, but also their ever-growing collection of contemporary art.
 Clients visiting the law firm’s premises in Canberra House are welcomed into the attractive foyer decorated with original paintings, prints and handcrafted furniture, many of which are created by local and emerging artists.
 This prominent display is symbolic of the engagement and support of the Canberra community espoused by Bradley Allen Love Lawyers.

 Keith Bradley AM, Director of Estate Planning, explained that the collection of art started many years ago with Bill McCarthy, Special Counsel in Litigation and Personal Injury.
-Bill is well-known to artists and arts organizations in Canberra through his pro-bono work and appointments to the Board of many local arts organisations, including ANCA, Canberra Youth Music, Megalo and past organisations of Studio One and MUSE.
-He also assists local artists in his capacity as pro bono lawyer for the Arts Law Centre of Australia.
-Through this community interaction Bill has gained considerable insight into how arts organizations and artists operate, what their legal and financial requirements are and how to ensure responsible management without stifling creativity.
+Bill is well-known to artists and arts organisations in Canberra through his pro-bono work and appointments to the Board of many local arts organisations, including ANCA, Canberra Youth Music, Megalo and past organisations of Studio One and MUSE.
+He also assists local artists in his capacity as pro-bono lawyer for the Arts Law Centre of Australia.
+Through this community interaction Bill has gained considerable insight into how arts organisations and artists operate, what their legal and financial requirements are and how to ensure responsible management without stifling creativity.
 Bill is highly sympathetic to the financial constraints imposed on many artists and willingly delivers sage advice.
 In return, Bill is constantly attuned to the local art scene and over the years has used his eye for art to collect pieces he loves to have around him in the office, “According to current psychological profiling, artists tend to be imaginative, emotionally sensitive, open to new ideas and experiences, unconventional and perceptive.
 We know that support for the arts in its varied forms – authors, visual and performing artists and craftspeople – that their primary purpose in life is the creation of art; that is, passion, rather than money, drives most artists”.

 Bill’s enthusiasm encouraged Keith to begin acquiring contemporary art.
 Together they have built an impressive collection by both established and emerging art and craft practitioners that now adorn the walls of Bradley Allen Love Lawyers, from well-known names like John Coburn, Phillip Wolfhagen and David Rankin, to up-and coming artists such as Carol Sullivan and Geoff Farquhar-Still.
 Keith is quick to point out that they do not collect for investment purposes – they buy purely in response to a real connection with the work itself.
 Bill agrees, “Art should not be seen as an investment, rather it adds a certain intangible aura to our lives.
 Any rise in value should be seen as a bonus.”